mantidproject/mantid/docs/source/release/v3.9.0/index.rst

 .. contents:: Table of Contents
    :local:

 We are proud to announce version 3.9 of Mantid.
-This release contains the long awaited ability to visualise non orthogonal crystal systems correctly in the slice viewer.
+This release contains the long awaited ability to visualise non orthogonal crystal systems correctly in the slice viewer, as well as partial project saving in the Mantidplot interface.

-This is just one of many improvements in this release, so please take a look at the release notes, which are filled with details of the important changes and improvements in many areas.
+These are just two of many improvements in this release, so please take a look at the release notes, which are filled with details of the important changes and improvements in many areas.
 The development team has put a great effort into making all of these improvements within